veli-rexhepi/sample-codes/user-mgmt/README.txt

 User management part is completed and full functional while, services required from Municipality are in progres.

-# Please note that this project is in development processCorre so, disabled codes may found and the code may be subject of changes.
+# Please note that this project is in development process.
+Disabled codes may found and some code may be subject of changes.